bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model, or DOM, is a tree like representation of the elements on a page.

 2. What is an event?

 3. What is an event listener?

+An event listener is a function that runs when a specific event occurs.

 4. Why would we convert a NodeList into an Array?

+Because a NodeList does not have all of the array methods available.

 5. What is a component?

+A component is a resuable piece of code to create elements or groups of elements on a page.
+It helps keep code DRY.

 ### Git Set up